hugofloresgarcia/vampnet/README.md

 # VampNet

-This repository contains recipes for training generative music models on top of the Lyrebird Audio Codec.
+This repository contains recipes for training generative music models on top of the Descript Audio Codec.

 # Setting up